hay-kot/scaffold/docs/docs/index.md

 Scaffold is a project generation tool similar to [cookiecutter](https://github.com/cookiecutter/cookiecutter) written in Go that leverages the Go template engine to generate projects from a template.
 It is designed to be used with git or the local file system with a built in "scaffold" management system for versions and templates.

-What set's Scaffold apart from projects like cookiecutter is the ability to define reusable scaffolds within a project to help bootstrap code changes in new projects.
+What set's Scaffold apart from projects like cookiecutter is the ability to define reusable scaffolds called `template scaffolds` within a project to help bootstrap code changes in new projects.

 You're able to use a `.scaffolds` directory within a project to define a scaffold that can generate files in multiple locations around your project.
 This is useful for generating boilerplate starter code for:

 - React/Vue/Angular/... components
 - Ansible Roles
 - CRUD API endpoint stubs

-See the [examples](#examples) section for more information on leveraging this feature.

-**Basic Usage**
+See the [examples](https://github.com/hay-kot/scaffold/tree/main/.examples) folder for some examples of how to use Scaffold.

+## Core Features

+- [x] Generate projects from a template
+- [ ] Git based scaffolds
+    - [x] Update scaffolds with `scaffold update`
+    - [x] List scaffolds with `scaffold list`
+    - [ ] Pull specific tag or branch
+- [x] Generate files in multiple locations within an existing project
+- [x] Pre/Post Messages defined in the scaffold (supports markdown)
+- [x] Alias support for shortening common commands
+- [x] Shortcuts for common prefixes (e.g `gh:` for github.com)
+- [ ] Inject snippets into existing files with Scaffold Templates

+## Installation

 ```sh
 scaffold new <scaffold> [flags]
 ```

 See scaffold --help for all available commands and flags

+## Definitions

+Some of the terms used in the documentation and project can be somewhat general, these definitions help clarify the meaning of the terms used.

+`scaffold`

+:   a generic term for a repository or directory that has a `scaffold.yaml` file in it.

+`project`

+:   a `scaffold` type that is used to generate a _new_ project, it contains one of the special scaffold project directories

+`template`

+:   a `scaffold` type that uses the rewrite feature to generate files into multiple places.
+This is used in an existing directory to add new files.
+You would use a `template scaffold` to generate the boilerplate files for a new Vue component or Ansible role.

 ## Featured Scaffolds